MarozauArtsiom/notes-app/README.md

 - `GET /notes/:id` - Retrieve a specific note by ID
 - `PUT /notes/:id` - Update a specific note by ID
 - `DELETE /notes/:id` - Delete a specific note by ID

+## Frontend API Client

+The frontend includes a centralized API client module (`frontend/lib/notes-api.ts`) that provides:

+- Type-safe Note interface
+- getAllNotes(): Fetch all notes
+- getNote(id): Fetch a single note
+- createNote(data): Create a new note
+- updateNote(id, data): Update a note
+- deleteNote(id): Delete a note

+The client uses `API_BASE_URL` environment variable to construct all URLs, making it easy to switch between environments.

 ## Running Tests